bitmovin/bitmovin-player-web-analytics-adobe/README.md

 Note, the registration of playback event callbacks with player should be done after registering the player instance to your Heartbeat server.
 Not doing so may cause errors.

 ### Cleanup
-`window.bitmovin.player.analytics.HeartbeatAnalytics` returns a teardown method that tells the system that you are done tracking and it should begin garbage collection.
+`window.bitmovin.player.analytics.AdobeAnalytics` returns a teardown method that tells the system that you are done tracking and it should begin garbage collection.
 When you have finished with a player just invoke the related Teardown to stop tracking
 ```
 cleanup();
 ```